pi314mm/pi314mm.github.io/index.markdown

 About Me
 --------

-I am an incoming first year PhD at Carnegie Mellon University's (CMU) Computer Science Department in the areas of programming language theory, type theory, and mechanized verification.
+I am a first year PhD at Carnegie Mellon University's (CMU) Computer Science Department in the areas of programming language theory, type theory, and mechanized verification.
+Currently in the advisor matching process

-My undergrad was at CMU where I graduated in 2021 with a Computer Science degree
+My undergrad was at CMU where I graduated in 2021 with a Computer Science Bachelors

 Papers
 ------